greenhas/spg_website/content/Work/2019-01-25-Currently-planning.md

 ---
 date: 2019-01-25T11:28:16-05:00
-title: "Currently planning travel to an academic conference in France.
-Rule of thumb when flying to Paris is always to worry about consequences of disgruntled employees, but this time it’s the American ones I’m worried about."
+title: ""
-tags: ["micro"]
+tags: ["micro","Work"]
 ---
+Currently planning travel to an academic conference in France.
+Rule of thumb when flying to Paris is always to worry about consequences of disgruntled employees, but this time it’s the American ones I’m worried about.